liferay/liferay-docs/develop/learning-paths/mobile/articles/01-beginning-android-portal-development/04-installing-mobile-sdk-screens-android.markdown

 You must install the Guestbook Mobile SDK in your Android app so it can interact with the Guestbook portlet.
 Note that this Mobile SDK contains only the classes and methods required to call the portlet's remote services.
-To use Screenlets, like Login Screenlet, you also need to install Liferay Screens.
+To use Screenlets, you also need to install Liferay Screens.
 What's nice is that installing Screens also installs the related Liferay Mobile SDK, so you can do it all in one shot.

 Next you'll learn how to install the Guestbook Mobile SDK and Liferay Screens.
 When you finish, you'll be ready to start developing the app.